matwoess/java-profiler/README.md

 ### Grammar/Parser
-The Grammar consists of a reduced set of non-terminal symbols (NTS) that covers the most important aspects of the Java 21 syntax tailored for this use-case (finding the begin and end position of blocks).
+The Grammar consists of a reduced set of non-terminal symbols (NTS) that covers the most important aspects of the Java 21 syntax tailored for the profiler's use-case (finding the begin and end position of blocks).

 Using Coco's `ANY` keyword, we over-read non-relevant tokens like:
 - access modifiers (`public`, `private`, ... )
 - interfaces that a class `implements` (or superclasses)
 - class level constants and member variables
 - generic type definitions with angle brackets `<Type1<Type2,...>, ...>`
 - array initializer blocks (starting with `{`), but we do not insert counters here
 - a method’s argument list (within the parentheses)
 - remaining tokens in a `GenericStatement` up to the semicolon
 - the switch-case label(s), constant(s) and guard clause(s) before the colon or arrow

-To build an index of classes and their methods, we have to keep track of class names and method names in each file and assign them to the blocks of the model.
+To build an index of classes and their methods, we have to keep track of class names and method names in each file and assign them to the blocks in the model.
 <br/>
 Also, package declarations at the beginning of a file will be inherited by each class in this file for knowing its fully qualified name.